The pressing need for fast, lightweight, scalable, and secure websites took us back to the past, but with a better redirection into the future.

 Contentful extends functionality to the next level.
 Since SSGs don’t offer a preview feature, Contentful offers users an API to preview an article or website page before publishing.

 You can integrate Contentful with any static site generator.
 The plugins offer secure, simple, and reliable pages.

 Fortunately, Contentful’s strong community of developers has already done some work for you!
 They’ve created integrations with some of the most popular static site generators:

 Gatsby: Fastest Static Site Generation Framework

 Gatsby is an open-source, React-based framework that lets you build blazing-fast websites and applications.
 It offers you all the benefits of static websites while combining full functionality, control, and scalability of dynamically rendered websites.

 You can create web apps ranging from blogs to dashboards to e-commerce stores.
 Gatsby allows users to build a workflow regardless of where the backend data comes from using React and GraphQL.
 Everything is built using components in Gatsby.

 This source plugin pulls content types, entries, as well as assets into Gatsby from a Contentful space.
 To be able to query entry types and assets using GraphQL, it creates links between the two.

 Interested in learning more about Gatsby plugins for Contentful?
-Check out ten must-have Gatsby plugins for your Contentful application.
+Check out ten must-have Gatsby plugins.

 What is React?